shadow-1310/obsedian_notes/company-Dashtoon.md

 			- then I found out that the problem was with horizontal bar below, so I move my focus more towards removing horizontal bar.
 				- so it was done in 3 steps
 					- convert image to threshold/binary image
-					- detecting the horizontal lines using horizontal kernel
+					- detecting the horizontal lines using horizontal kernel with opening operation
 			- I also made a streamlit app to finetune the params required for processing
 	- Sapling Count
 	- hsv value comparison of different products